 It is important to become familiar with your materials as you progress beyond the basics to make sure you are getting decent quality.

-I like to start all beginners with a specific beading wire called 'Soft Flex Beading Wire'.
+We start all beginners with a specific beading wire called 'Soft Flex Beading Wire'.

-It wears well, resist kinking and will last a very long time.
+This particular brand wears well, resist kinking and will last a very long time.

 Again variety is available in style, design, colors and how a clasp operates.
 You will hear me repeat this particular phrase quite often.